emil2000dza/DialoGPT-fine-tuned-for-french-language/README.md

 # DialoGPT fine-tuned for french language

-This is a study of the impact of different type of datasets on the fine-Tuning of DialoGPT for learning french language.
+This is a study of the impact of different type of datasets for the fine-Tuning of DialoGPT for learning french language.
 The report presents the different steps taken to improve the human evaluation of trained models and their perplexity.

 ## Usage of the model :